-However, the manager also assured that Citibank is in no hurry to make an entry decision: “I do not have FOMO (fear of missing out) because I believe that cryptocurrencies are here to stay."
-In this sense, he added that “there is room” for various banking entities to enter the market; “This is not a space race,” he argued.
+However, the manager also assured Citibank is in no hurry to make an entry decision: “I do not have FOMO (fear of missing out) because I believe that cryptocurrencies are here to stay.”
+He added that “there is room” for various banking entities to enter the market; “This is not a space race,” he argued.

 Citibank back and forth with Bitcoin

-Beyond this announcement, Citibank has had a see-saw relationship with bitcoin and cryptocurrencies in general in recent years.
-The most recent precedent is in March 2021, when the entity published a Bitcoin document "At the Tipping Point.”
+Beyond this announcement, Citibank has had a see-saw relationship with Bitcoin and cryptocurrencies in recent years.
+The most recent precedent is in March 2021, when the entity published a Bitcoin document, “At the Tipping Point.”

-In that report, Citibank analysts explain the pros and cons of the growing popularity and adoption of Bitcoin, primarily at the institutional level.
+In that report, Citibank analysts explain the pros and cons of Bitcoin’s growing popularity and adoption, primarily at the institutional level.
 In conclusion, Citi states that this cryptocurrency could become a global payment method in the future, even though there are still certain obstacles to address.

-Citibank’s foray into this digital world had already been planned in 2019 when the bank thought of launching its cryptocurrency to facilitate payment transactions.
-The project was ruled out for not being compelling enough, as reported by this outlet.
+Citibank’s foray into this digital world was planned in 2019 when it thought of launching its cryptocurrency to facilitate payment transactions.
+As reported by this outlet, the project was ruled out for not being compelling enough.

-Tom Fitzpatrick, Citibank Managing Director, refers to Bitcoin as "the gold of the 21st century.”
-Through a report aimed at the bank’s institutional clients, Fitzpatrick compared the first significant bull run on bitcoin, between 2010 and 2011, with the rise in the price of gold in the 1970s.
+Citibank’s Managing Director Tom Fitzpatrick calls Bitcoin “the gold of the 21st century.”
+Through a report aimed at the bank’s institutional clients, Fitzpatrick compared the first significant bull run on bitcoin between 2010 and 2011, with the rise in the price of gold in the 1970s.

-In the report, leaked on Twitter this Friday, November 13, the executive valued the shortage of bitcoin (BTC) and said that we are in a digital age.
+In the report, leaked on Twitter this Friday, November 13, the executive valued the bitcoin (BTC) shortage and said that we are in a digital age.
 “Gold is a 20th-century asset,” he argued.

 Likewise, the analyst considered the ability to transfer value worldwide quickly and the “opaque ownership” of those who own bitcoins.
-The degree of privacy and anonymity of Bitcoin is part of its value in the eyes of Fitzpatrick.
+Bitcoin’s degree of privacy and anonymity is part of its value in the eyes of Fitzpatrick.

-In addition to its valuation of bitcoin as an asset, Citibank’s analysis contains Bitcoin price predictions for the following year.
-After a technical analysis, which is worth in addition to previous bullish periods, the report states that it is probable to reach a new record for the price of bitcoin in 2021 (ATH, All-Time High).
+In addition to its valuation of Bitcoin as an asset, Citibank’s analysis contains Bitcoin price predictions for the following year.
+After a technical analysis, which is worthwhile in addition to previous bullish periods, the report states that it is probable to reach a new record for the price of bitcoin in 2021 (ATH, All-Time High).

-According to estimates by Fitzpatrick, an executive with more than 30 years of career in the banking institution, by December of next year, the price of bitcoin would be exceeding $318,000.
+According to estimates by Fitzpatrick, an executive with more than 30 years of career in the banking institution, by December of next year, the price of bitcoin would exceed $318,000.

-Among its bullish considerations, it stands out that each positive cycle for the pioneer cryptocurrency exceeds the previous one in time.
-First, two years between 2011 and 2013; then almost three years, from 2015 to the end of 2017.
+Among its bullish considerations, it stands out that each positive cycle for the pioneer cryptocurrency exceeds the previous one in time—first, two years between 2011 and 2013, then almost three years, from 2015 to 2017.
 “Of course, consequently, it can be argued that there will be higher levels,” the report says.

 The institutional investment fever in bitcoin

-This stance from the Citibank representative seems to coincide with the new wave of institutional investment in bitcoin in recent months.
-Cases like MicroStrategy, Square or the latest investment records in Grayscale’s BTC fund show a renewed interest in cryptocurrency.
+This stance from the Citibank representative seems to coincide with the new wave of institutional investment in Bitcoin in recent months.
+Cases like MicroStrategy, Square, or Grayscale’s BTC fund’s latest investment records show renewed interest in cryptocurrency.

-There are those in the bitcoin environment who question the Citibank report.
-Some people in the bank were concerned about bitcoin in the past.
-The idea that Bitcoin is called precisely to end the supremacy of banks.
+There are those in the Bitcoin environment who question the Citibank report.
+Some people in the bank were concerned about Bitcoin in the past.
+Some mention that Bitcoin is precisely to end the supremacy of banks.
 “That the big banks get bullish on Bitcoin should worry you.
 They have ulterior motives,” the @CryptoWhale account wrote via Twitter.

 However, the primary reaction to this report has been positive.
 Comments on Twitter focus on Fitzpatrick’s price prediction and add this “21st-century gold” stance to the recent institutional attitude.

-The truth is that, meanwhile, bitcoin continues to gain traction among companies and governments around the world.
+The truth is that while bitcoin continues to gain traction among companies and governments worldwide.
 Already an elected senator in the United States has assured that she hopes to position the national agenda.
-More and more analysts and personalities see bitcoin as a safe asset to protect value.
+More and more analysts and personalities see Bitcoin as a safe asset to protect value.